raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step06.md

 Commonly, a UDS requires two components to do this: an emitter and a receiver.
 You can see this in the picture above; the two silver cylinders on the front of the sensor are the emitter and receiver.

-A particular advantage of these sensors over other distance measurers, specifically those that use light, is that UDSs are not effected by the colour of the object that the signal reflects off.
-However errors can occur if the object can reflect sound away from the receiver.
+A particular advantage of these sensors over other distance measurers, specifically those that use light, is that a UDS is not affected by the colour of the object that the signal reflects off.
+However, errors can occur if the object can reflect sound away from the receiver.

 ### How to use a UDS

-Now that you have a better idea of what a UDS is and how they work, you can move on to a more practical examination of how to use one with your buggy.
+Now that you have a better idea of what a UDS is and how it works, you can move on to a more practical examination of how to use one with your buggy.

-UDSs typically have 4 pins;
+A UDS typically has four pins:

-+ **VCC** needs to be connected to a 5V pin, in order to power the device.
++ **VCC** needs to be connected to a 5V pin, in order to power the device
-+ **Trig** is the pin that triggers the emission of the ultrasound burst.
++ **Trig** is the pin that triggers the emission of the ultrasound burst
-+ **Echo** is the pin that provides an output from the device.
-It outputs at 3.3V or 5V depending on the UDS model.
++ **Echo** is the pin that provides an output from the device; it outputs at 3.3V or 5V, depending on the UDS model
-+ **GND** is the ground pin, used to complete the circuit.
++ **GND** is the ground pin, used to complete the circuit

-If the UDS is 5V tolerant, this causes some issues because the **Echo** pin will output 5V and the Raspberry Pi can only handle 3.3V.
-This means you will have to use some resistors to create a voltage divider - also known as a potential divider.
-Make sure to check the voltage tolerance of your UDS, the HC-SR04 sensor will need a voltage divider.
-Alternatively, a 3V3 tolerant sensor, such as the HC-SR04P, will work without a voltage divider.
+If the UDS is 5V-tolerant, this causes some issues because the **echo** pin will output 5V and the Raspberry Pi can only handle 3.3V.
+This means you will have to use some resistors to create a voltage divider, also known as a potential divider.
+Make sure to check the voltage tolerance of your UDS; the HC-SR04 sensor will need a voltage divider.
+A 3V3-tolerant sensor, such as the HC-SR04P, will work without a voltage divider.

 #### Voltage dividers

-A voltage (or potential) divider can split a voltage into two smaller voltages, by using multiple resistors.
+A voltage (or potential) divider can split a voltage into two smaller voltages by using multiple resistors.
 The diagram below shows a single resistor connected to a 5V pin.
 The voltage across the resistor is 5V:

 ![Potential divider images taken from projects site](https://projects-static.raspberrypi.org/projects/see-like-a-bat/fac1abdedade76d99cbc5231ddf6ec3da912eebc/en/images/See_Like_A_Bat_Diagram_2.png)